grbeno/Pixel-RGB-desktop/Readme.md

 ```$ pipenv install -r requirements.txt```

-Select the image and click on the points of the opposite corners of the selected table to constitute a diagonal line:
+Select the image, then mark the opposite corners to form a diagonal on the image.:

 ```$ python kepvago.py```